newskylabs/newskylabs-temple/README.md

-# newskylabs-temple
+# newskylabs-temple - NEWSKYLABS TEMPLatE generator

-NewSkyLabs Python project template
+A tool to generate file trees from template file trees.